The Mask We Wear

 Through an ephemeral amalgamation, in layers of thick but careful configurations, the human canvas is completely unrecognisable and disappears into the darkness of anonymity.

-Lou Rie has performed over a hundred X-metic surgeries in more than a dozen countries.
-In this artistic experiment, gender, origin and social class blend together.
-Beneath each sculpture lies a unique story.
+Lou Rie has performed over one hundred and fifty X-metic surgeries in more than a dozen countries.
+In this artistic experiment, gender, origin and social class are blended.
+Underneath each sculpture breathes a unique story.